Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M593 P"daa" F40.5 ; use DAA to cancel ringing at 40.5Hz
 M593 P"none"      ; disable DAA
 </pre>

+##### Notes

+The L parameter has changed in RRF 3.5.0-rc.2 and is now the minimum fraction of the original acceleration or feed rate to which the acceleration or feed rate may be reduced in order to apply input shaping.
+For example, if the commanded feedrate is F1000, L0.25 would allow the feedrate to reduce to F250, while L0.75 would only allow it to reduce to F750.
+So the ***least*** amount of reduction of acceleration or feed rate is from the ***highest*** L value.

 ##### Information about the Input Shapers